 Hello from Miss James, Mrs Reynolds-Lawrence, Mrs Jeavons, Mrs Harper and Mrs Gill.
-We hope you have had a fantastic Christmas break!
+We hope you have had a fantastic Easter break!
 We are looking forward to a brilliant term finding out about different exciting topics and having lots of fun along the way!

 P.E